The Problem of Babies and Bathwater

 The problem, of course, is that in reality, people also tend to leak out.
 Why wouldn't Utopia's fisherman keep going?
 Why wouldn't Herland's citizens up and leave?
 George Mallory isn't the only one who wanted to climb a mountain because it was there.

 In fairness, Gilman's women are infinitely practical, which is a welcome change from rampaging idealism, but human nature is not infinitely practical, male or female.
 Road trips and rituals like Rumspringa exist for a reason.
-(Good grief: Gilman got a divorce and hauled herself and a child all the way across the country to California--why wouldn't her women do the same?)
-At age 25, I drove cross-country in a non-air-conditioned Dodge Colt (stick shift) in the summer with a cat by myself.
+Good grief, Gilman got a divorce and hauled herself and a child all the way across the country to California--why wouldn't her women do the same?
+For that matter, at age 25, I drove cross-country in a non-air-conditioned Dodge Colt (stick shift) in the summer with a cat by myself.
 I would never do that now!
+(People get more risk-adverse as they age.)

 Even during Japan's most extreme isolationist period, people still knew it was there and eventually showed up in a "here we are; what are you going to do now?" way.
 (And, yes, people did leave, even if they did so partly unintentionally.
 Courtesy of Eugene, see John Manjiro, "whose biography would barely be believable as fiction.")